hecko-yes/hecko.my.to/hecko-cannot-into-art/index.md

-i saw a video (that i can't find now) with someone saying he spent years learning photorealistic art to build up a solid base before daring to do cartoons ("you must know the rules to break them") and that others should do the same that's demotivating for one but also my main artist friend (electriclizardfren) did none of that! and his art is very good! he says that he has no idea how he learned and that he just draws and magically becomes good at it over time, which sounds a lot like how i got good at computer stuff, and which i can't do because i can't have fun drawing because i suck at it and can't just ignore that (more on that in section 2)
+i saw a video (that i can't find now) with someone saying he spent years learning photorealistic art to build up a solid base before daring to do cartoons ("you must know the rules to break them") and that others should do the same that's demotivating for one but also my main artist friend (electriclizardfren) did none of that! and his art is very good! he says that he has no idea how he learned and that he just draws and magically becomes good at it over time, which sounds a lot like how i got good at computer stuff, and which i can't do because i can't have fun drawing because i suck at it and can't just ignore that (more on that in section 2) maybe formalizing way to learn the art styles i want is like trying to engineer a viral meme, as in it just comes naturally (and perhaps randomly) and having it as a goal just makes it look fake, in which case i guess i'm screwed

-and then there's ethan becker whom i was *explicitly recommended by a good artist* ([nickeman132](https://twitter.com/nickeman132)) with such takes as:
+anyway then there's ethan becker whom i was *explicitly recommended by a good artist* ([nickeman132](https://twitter.com/nickeman132)) with such takes as:
 - ["never leave your comfort zone"](https://www.youtube.com/watch?v=FqZhb5hRs5g){:rel="nofollow"}
 - ["drawing more will never ever make you better"](https://www.youtube.com/watch?v=FxoTwEdbbgQ_){:rel="nofollow"}
 - ["never draw from imagination"](https://www.youtube.com/watch?v=NEvMHRgPdyk){:rel="nofollow"} but also ["never draw from photo reference"](https://www.youtube.com/watch?v=KxcIXNrzu4s){:rel="nofollow"}